 In following descriptions of functions that are properties of the Date prototype object, the phrase "this Date object" refers to the object that is the this value for the invocation of the function.
-Unless explicitly noted otherwise, none of these functions are generic; a TypeError exception is thrown if the this value is not an object with a [[IsDate]] internal property.
+Unless explicitly noted otherwise, none of these functions are generic; a TypeError exception is thrown if the this value is not an object with a [[NativeBrand]] internal property whose value is NativeDate.
 Also, the phrase "this time value" refers to the Number value for the time represented by this Date object, that is, the value of the [[PrimitiveValue]] internal property of this Date object.